25254 Garrett Highway Suite 4

 Criminal Penalties

-In addition to the suspension of your driver’s license and points on your motor vehicle record, you also face stiff criminal penalties, including jail time and fines.
+In addition to suspension of you driver’s license and points on your motor vehicle record, you also face stiff criminal penalties, including jail time and fines.
 The following table lists the criminal sanctions you may face for a DUI or DWI conviction.

 Penalty